-While most businesses have an emergency preparedness plan in place, organizations have to wonder if their current plans are enough to defend against the growing list of major incidents and critical events affecting business.
-According to the 2020-21 Major Incident Management Annual report, an emergency preparedness plan isn’t enough to combat the growing threat landscape.
+While most businesses have an emergency preparedness plan in place, organizations should regularly review it to ensure that they’re ready to protect themselves against the growing list of major incidents and critical events impacting businesses.
+According to the 2020-21 Major Incident Management report, an emergency preparedness plan isn’t enough to combat the growing threat landscape.
 To combat the rise in critical events, organizations must maximize operational resilience.

 Operational resilience can best be described as a set of initiatives and techniques an organization adopts to provide business continuity in the face of disruption.
-The more operational resilience an organization has, the less disruption they face, ultimately resulting in a mature enterprise.
-However, creating and maintaining a mature enterprise is no easy task, and requires a multi-prong approach that begins with understanding and evaluating operational resilience.
+The more operational resilience an organization has, the more likely a business is to face fewer disruptions, and be fully prepared for those that they will.
+This results in shorter response and resolution times, as well as a more mature enterprise.
+Creating and maintaining a mature enterprise is no easy task, and requires a multi-pronged approach that begins with understanding and evaluating operational resilience.

 The Value of Operational Resilience: Protecting Employees and Essential Business Functions

-While operational resilience can inarguably help ensure the continued safety of employees in and outside the workplace, operational resilience is also needed to help protect business assets, processes, and data from disruption – and disruption can cost millions of dollars.
-Consider Amazon: In 2018, a 63-minute Prime Day outage cost the company a total of $72 million.
+While operational resilience can help ensure the safety of employees in and outside the workplace, operational resilience is also needed to help protect business assets, processes, and data from disruption – and disruption can cost millions of dollars.
+Consider the infamous Prime Day outage in 2018, a 63-minute outage cost the company a total of $72 million, not to mention the public embarrassment that came along.

 Despite the importance of operational resilience to employees and assets, it can be difficult for organizations to pinpoint where they need to improve their resilience strategy.
-To identify problem areas, businesses should measure their organizational resiliency regularly.
+To identify problem areas, businesses should regularly measure their organizational resiliency, and work towards an enterprise resiliency certification.

 How to Measure Organizational Resiliency for Critical Events